DavidMellul/DocxGlossaryGen/README.md

 ## Usage

-**Take care of putting the .py script and the .json files in the same directory**
+**Be mindful of puting the .py script and the .json files in the same directory**

     python docxglossarygen.py